efarish/portfolio/mobile/kivy_img_post/README.md

 ### Ubuntu

 In an Ubuntu environment shell, run the following Andriod Bridge commands.
+Be sure to pay attention to the device you are connecting to as you may be prompted to allow the connection.

 ```bash
 adb connect <YOUR PHONE IP HERE>:5555